Alumni Apply

 Which impact areas are included?

-We are interested in 10 impact areas which support the Sustainable Development Goals and are particularly important in the African context.
+We are interested in 10 impact areas which support the UN's Sustainable Development Goals and are particularly important in the African context.

 Access to affordable housing